 During the cooler months, manatees travel up the Suwannee River in search of Florida’s springs.
 Manatee Springs State Park has a connected run that leads manatees into the spring area.
 Call ahead before going.
-Best times to view are November through April.
+The best times to view are November through April.

 Located in Fort Myers Beach, Lovers Key is a popular destination for the manatees, particularly in the canal areas.
-The park ranger will give you tips on best places.
+The park ranger will give you tips on the best places.
 Rentals boats and kayaks are available.

 With over 800 feet of direct beachfront sidewalk, this park is a beautiful spot to see wildlife.
 The manatees are in the Cove on the West Side, the intercoastal riverside.
 There’s a dock at this public park where you can spot manatees.
 You can also rent a kayak nearby at JB’s Fish Camp, one of the best spots in New Smyrna Beach to grab a cocktail and dine on delicious seafood as you watch the sunset.

 The Warm Water Flow: Manatees Congregate at Power Plants

 An easy way to see manatees is adjacent to power plants situated on or near bodies of water.
 The discharge of warm water from the industrial station sends a steady stream of warm water.
 This creates a hospitable environment for the manatees.